N8WM/raspi-play/README.md

 ![front of device (audio and SD ports)](./images/IMG_8580.jpeg?raw=true)
 ![back of device (power and data ports)](./images/IMG_8579.jpeg?raw=true)

+### Note
+This tutorial assumes you have a Unix-like terminal for setting up the Raspberry Pi

 ## Materials
 - Raspberry Pi Zero 2 W - [Amazon](https://a.co/d/fDa0be4) | [Adafruit](https://www.adafruit.com/product/5291)